patrickjuchli/basic-ftp/README.md

 ## Errors and Timeouts

-Errors originating from a connection or described by a server response as well as timeouts will reject the associated Promise.
-If the client fails because of a connection error or timeout, it fails completely and closes any connection.
-You have to instantiate a new client and reconnect.
-This is not the case with errors reported by an FTP response.
+Errors reported by the FTP server will throw an exception.
+The connection to the FTP server stays intact and can still be used.

+A timeout, connection or any other error will throw an exception as well but also close any connection to the FTP server.
+You have to instantiate a new client and reconnect to resume any operation.

 Here are examples for the 3 different types of error messages you'll receive: